ucsb-cs148-w25/pj02-lyricgenerator/team/saahas.md

 I am Saahas Buricha, a 3rd year junior majoring in Computer Science at UCSB.
+I have a high interest in creating and developing software related apps and projects and I look forward to sharpening my skillset this quarter by learning how to use different web frameworks.